Apply for Financial Aid

 NOTE: About one-third of FAFSA applications are selected for verification.
 That will mean submitting some extra documents, which SUNY Delhi will request.

-If you're a New York State resident, you can apply for the Tuition Assistance Program (TAP) at www.hesc.ny.gov after you've filed your FAFSA.
+Eligible students can apply for the grants and scholarships such as the Tuition Assistance Program (TAP) at the New York State Higher Education Services Corporation (HESC) website after submitting the FAFSA.
 This should be done within two to three days of filing the FAFSA, if not immediately afterward.
-You'll see a link to the TAP application on the FAFSA submission confirmation page.
+A link to the TAP application should be available on the FAFSA submission confirmation page.

 You'll need one of the following SUNY Delhi TAP codes:

-- 3020 for certificate and associate's degree programs
+- 3020 for certificate and associate degree programs

 See what financial aid you qualify for.

-- Make sure you have your student 800 number (or Social Security number) and student PIN.
+- Make sure you have your student identification numbers (starts with 800) and your single sign-on password.
 You should have received both in your acceptance letter from the Admissions Office.

-- You'll receive instructions via email on how to access your Financial Aid Award Notification, which tells you what you've qualified for.
-Bronco Web allows you to review, accept, decline and adjust your SUNY Delhi financial aid award package.
+- Bronco Web allows you to review, accept, decline and adjust your SUNY Delhi financial aid award package.

 - Check this email regularly, as the Financial Aid Office will use it to follow up on applications, send forms and request additional documents.
 It's important that you reply promptly to avoid missing out on financial aid opportunities.